-One of the biggest benefits of using a sanitising gel is the ability to choose a non-drying formula.
+One of the biggest benefits of using a hand sanitising gel is the ability to choose a non-drying formula.
 If you're prone to rough, damaged skin, choose a vitamin B and E enriched product.
 This will leave your hands feeling moisturised and rejuvenated, while still killing germs fast!

 This type of sanitising product is recommended for use in hospitality settings like hotels and restaurants, offices, shops, airports, public transportation, and public areas.

 Hand sanitising spray is just as easy to use as a gel.
 Simply Apply two sprays onto dry hands.
 Then, spread and rub it over your skin just as you would with a liquid product.

 While the spray might dry faster than a gel would don't worry, it's still working just as effectively!